 Nizami developed Farhad’s character in more detail than he did Shakkar.
 However, Nizami’s attitude towards mystic love in this work is ambiguous at best, as it is doomed and ends in Farhad’s unfulfilled love and desperate suicide.

 See note 32 above.
-Reacting upon Meisami, P. Orsatti, “Le poème Xosrow va Širin de Neẓāmi, 165, considers that rather than a Mirror for Princes “the poems by Nizami and the authors who are part of the Khusrau and Shirin tradition, refer to the individual morality of the king, considered through the important love-experience.”
+Reacting upon Meisami, P. Orsatti, “Le poème Xosrow va Širin de Neẓāmi”, 165, considers that rather than a Mirror for Princes “the poems by Nizami and the authors who are part of the Khusrau and Shirin tradition, refer to the individual morality of the king, considered through the important love-experience.”
 My translation.

 J. Rypka, “D. Indo Persian literature: Amir Khusrau, Najmu’d-Din Hasan Sanjari”, 257.
 See also S. Sharma, “Khamsa-ye Amir Khosrow”; A. Gabbay, Islamic tolerance: Amir Khusrau and pluralism; and A.M.
 Schimmel, “Amir Khosrow Dehlavi” (still important despite a now outdated bibliography).
 A. Piemontese has published several studies on parts of Amir Khusrau’s Khamsa.
 See for example “Sources and art of Amir Khosrou’s “The Alexandrine mirror”.
 See also for lesser-known aspects of his poetry in Persian and Hindavi, In the bazaar of love: The selected poems of Amir Khusrau, tr.
 P. Losensky and S. Sharma; and S. Sharma, Amir Khusrau.
 Poet of sultans and sufis.

 In Aliev’s 1961 Moscow edition, the masnavi counts 4124 baits to Nizami’s 6500.
 To the best of my awareness, and according to S. Sharma, “Khamsa-ye Amir Khosrow”, the masnavi has unfortunately not yet been the object of full detailed scholarly attention.
 I gratefully refer to P. Losensky, Welcoming Fighani, who has explored the mechanism of istiqbal/ javab-guyi/ nazira-guyi for post-Hafizian16th-century ghazals.
-See also the comments on the nazira by Orsatti, 164 (referring to G. Aliev, Temy i sjuzety Nizami v literaturax narodov Vostoka, 9-12)
+See also the comments on the nazira by Orsatti, 164 (referring to G. Aliev, Temy i sjuzety Nizami v literaturax narodov Vostoka, 9-12).

 Piemontese, “Sources and art”, 40.